e2eSolutionArchitect/academy/bootcamp/datascience/5-days-datascience.md

 ## Instructions for Lab Assignments
 - Lab assignments need to be documented properly in markdown file format and submitted in designated folders.
-- The markdown file should contain the assignment problem, Each and every step to create the solution with screenshots and code snippets where ever required.
+- The markdown file should contain the assignment problem and every step to create the solution with screenshots and code snippets where ever required.
 - Document trouble shooting, problem & solution in Markdown file [here](https://github.com/e2eSolutionArchitect/KEDB/blob/main/azure/azure-troubleshoot.md).
 - Troubleshoot document should be updated as and when any issue is faced and resolved.